 Silane Safety

 Since the tragic accident in 2005, Eugene has been spearheading the worldwide effort to improve industry understanding about silane.
 As part of this effort he has coordinated a series of safety seminars around the world.
-10 have been held so far.
+16 have been held so far.
+The most recent was March 2014 in Seoul, Korea.
+Another is planned for 2016 at a Asia location TBA

 Click the following links for the presentations